silshack/spring2014/_posts/2014-02-22-ChunxiSimpleHack1.md

 know whether this sentence is neccessary or not.
 It teaches me a leason.
 I should think more before I entered.

 When I successfully opened my blog, it took me some time to think about how to edit it.
 Finally, I decided to describe my hometown.
 I found some description and pictures from Wikipedia.
 Then I thought it may be too simple.
-So I found guide on the web which taught me how to embed google map on the page.
+So I decided to embed the google map as the video taught.
+But it seems like my google map is a different version.I cannot achieve it as the video did.
+Therefore, I found another guide on the web which taught me how to embed google map on the page.  https://support.google.com/maps/answer/72644?hl=en

 It seems like there are a lot of cool things which can be achieved on the simplehack.
 But it will take me some time to learn more, read more.